muhammadshaffay/CityBST-Database/README.md

 # CityBST-Database
-A scalable and efficient C++ program to store and manage a city database with coordinate and population-based search.
+A scalable and efficient program to store and manage a city database with search and range query operations.

+with coordinate and population-based search.

+A BST-based city database with insert, delete, search, and range query operations.